Infinity-Developement/Infinity-Panel/README.md

 Infinity is a simple to use Game server management panel

 > [!CAUTION]
-> Infinity was in development for a while and was used by a few people, please wait an release version
+> Infinity is still in development for a, please wait an release version

 ## Installation